 What Does Squalane Contain?

-Unlike carrier oils pressed from seeds or nuts, squalane doesn't contain multiple extracted phytochemicals and vitamins.
+Unlike carrier oils like rose hip pressed from seeds or nuts, squalane doesn't contain multiple extracted phytochemicals and vitamins.
 Instead, the squalane is a pure lipid hydrocarbon - a single substance with many skin benefits and functions of its own.

 Does Squalane Oil Have Benefits for Skin?

 Squalane is non-comedogenic, which means it will not clog pores.
 Its key role as a component of sebum implies that it will help regulate your natural oil production and potentially help improve acne.